Effective limits on single scalar extensions in the light of recent LHC data: Effect of Renormalisation Group Equations on the model-dependent analysis

 and, at leading order,

 For $\mathcal{H}_{2}$, a total of 51 operators are generated, 14 of which are exclusively induced by the RG running, and the RG evolved matching result is available in the Github repository \href{https://github.com/effExTeam/Precision-Observables-and-Higgs-Signals-Effective-passageto-select-BSM}{\faGithub}.
 Using this RG evolved matching relations of the WCs, the constraints on the BSM parameters $\lambda_{\mathcal{H}_{2},1},\; \lambda_{\mathcal{H}_{2},2}$, and $\lambda_{\mathcal{H}_{2},3} $ are obtained using ``All" experimental measurements listed in tab.~\ref{tab:obset} and the corresponding two-dimensional marginalised posteriors are shown in fig.~\ref{fig:RGE_model_param_plots} in blue colour with $m_{\mathcal{H}_{2}} $ set to 1 TeV.
-In the same figure, to see the effect of RG running, we show the two-dimensional marginalised model parameter posteriors obtained neglecting RG running in red colour (these are the ones shown in the top row of fig.~\ref{fig:model_param_plots}).
+In the same figure, to see the effect of RG running, we show the two-dimensional marginalised model parameter posteriors obtained neglecting RG running in red colour (these are the ones shown in black in the top row of fig.~\ref{fig:model_param_plots}).
 It is visible that the obtained parameter spaces are relaxed after including the RG effects in the analysis.
-Further, we also study these effects for different choices of $m_{\mathcal{H}_{2}}$.
+Further, we also study the effects on the constraints for different choices of $m_{\mathcal{H}_{2}}$.
 We observe that the constraints on the BSM parameters weaken with higher values of $m_{\mathcal{H}_{2}}$.
 We show the allowed parameter spaces for $m_{\mathcal{H}_{2}}$ set to 3 TeV in the bottom row of fig.~\ref{fig:RGE_model_param_plots}.
+On comparing the red (W/O RGE) and blue (With RGE) regions in the top row (with $m_{\mathcal{H}_{2}}$ = $1$ TeV) with the corresponding ones in the bottom (with $m_{\mathcal{H}_{2}}$ = $3$ TeV), we note that the model parameter constraints relax with increase in $m_{\mathcal{H}_{2}}$.

 The model-dependent WCs' credible regions obtained from the model parameter posteriors and RG evolved matching results are shown in fig.~\ref{fig:RGE_wc_2HDM} in blue colour.
 We show two-dimensional marginalised sample plots.
 Similar to fig.~\ref{fig:RGE_model_param_plots}, we also show the WCs' regions obtained when ignoring the RG running in red.
 These plots depict similar results that with the inclusion of RGE and with a higher value of $m_{\mathcal{H}_{2}}$, the allowed parameter spaces become comparatively relaxed.